dyaphel/BookLine/README.md

 - Never push directly to main or development.
 - Always fetch before starting and during your programming session.
 - Use meaningful commit messages.
-- Resolve conflicts in sub-development before pushing to development.